YannickRobin/bmexcel/README.md

 The goal is to cover BM Import limitations for business users.<p/>

 Here are the main features:
-* Provide a web Interface (new !RemoteDesktop tab).
+* Provide a web Interface.
 * Accept and manipulate Excel spreadsheets without transformation so it supports Excel template, macro, column formatting, etc...
 * Support custom spreadsheet template: you define your spreadsheet format by configuration file.
 * Display comprehensive and user-friendly error messages.